DavidMercier/NIMS/doc/models.rst

 Woirgard has demonstrated analytically that the exact value of :math:`\beta` for the perfectly sharp Berkovich indenter should be 1.062 [#Troyon_2006]_.

 Some authors proposed another correction factor function of the angle of the conical indenter and the Poisson's ration of the indented material [#Hay_1999]_ and [#Strader_2006]_.
-For a conical indenter with an half-angle of :math:`\gamma <= 60°` (e.g. Cube-Corner indenter), the analytical approximation is :
+For a conical indenter with an half-angle of :math:`\gamma \leq 60°` (e.g. Cube-Corner indenter), the analytical approximation is :

     .. math:: \beta = 1 + {{2(1-2\nu)} \over {4(1-\nu)tan\gamma}}
             :label: gamma_low_angle